-Aegon's roots go back more than 170 years - to the first half of the nineteenth century.
+Aegon's roots go back 175 years - to the first half of the nineteenth century.
 Since then, Aegon has grown into an international company, with businesses in more than 20 countries in the Americas, Europe and Asia.
 Today, Aegon is one of the world's leading financial services organizations, providing life insurance, pensions and asset management.
 Aegon's purpose is to help people achieve a lifetime of financial security.
-More information on aegon.com/about.
+More information on aegon.com.